 In Need of a Mortgage?

 Are you looking to buy a home in Seattle and need a mortgage to make that happen?
 If so, we can help.
-Sammamish Mortgage has been helping buyers all across the Pacific Northwest for over 28 years obtain a home loan.
+Sammamish Mortgage has been helping buyers all across the Pacific Northwest since 1992 obtain a home loan.
 We provide a wide variety of mortgage programs with flexible qualification requirements.
 Contact us today with any questions you may have about mortgages.